tardate/LittleArduinoProjects/Equipment/TraceTogetherToken/README.md

 which has been open-sourced as [OpenTrace](https://github.com/OpenTrace-community) with reference implementation.

 The [BlueTrace White Paper](https://bluetrace.io/static/bluetrace_whitepaper-938063656596c104632def383eb33b3c.pdf) describes its operation.
-It uses a hybrid centralised/distributed architecture to ensure privacy while everything is "fine", but provides a mechanism for contract tracers to contact and request the upload of pseudonymised logs when needed for tracing.
+It uses a hybrid centralised/distributed architecture to ensure privacy while everything is "fine", but provides a mechanism for contact tracers to contact and request the upload of pseudonymised logs when needed for tracing.
 I believe in essence:

 * the application is registered centrally (so the health service has basic contact details when needed to chase down contacts)